 Ultimately, he is a "safe pick," and that's not a bad thing.
 Remember, the first rule of a running mate is, "Do no harm."
 Here are four reasons the "boring" pick was a "good" pick for Clinton:

 1. He's a disciplined messenger

-Kaine is seen as "safe" because he's a disciplined messenger with policy depth who's already been a solid, on-message surrogate for Clinton.
-In fact, he might make the case for her almost better than Clinton does.
+Kaine is seen as "safe" because he's a disciplined messenger with policy depth who has already been a solid, on-message surrogate for Clinton.
+In fact, he might make the case for her almost better than Clinton does herself.

-Just take a look at his interview with CSPAN's Steve Scully.
+Just take a look at his interview with C-SPAN's Steve Scully.
 The headline that came out of that interview was that he didn't think he'd be picked.
-And yes, some measure self-deprecation and humility is also a good thing in a running mate.
+And yes, some measure of self-deprecation and humility is also a good thing in a running mate.
 But the way in which he answered why Clinton would be a good president and how he makes the case was very compelling.
-Because of that, Kaine could be dispatched anywhere in the country for weeks on end without hand holding from the campaign and do a solid job.
+Because of that, Kaine could be dispatched anywhere in the country for weeks on end and would do a solid job without hand-holding from the campaign.

-2. Democrats won't likely have to worry about him on a debate stage
+2. Democrats very likely won't have to worry about him on a debate stage

 The biggest moment for any vice presidential candidate is the nationally televised debate.
-Kaine has message discipline, policy knowledge and has already had debates for his campaigns for Senate and governor.
-He would likely handle himself just fine in a debate with Indiana Gov. Mike Pence, Donald Trump's running mate.
-And though he's a senator, he doesn't talk with the dreaded "Senate-ese," in which candidates get lost in the jargon and minutiae of legislative talk that doesn't translate to real people.
+Kaine has message discipline and policy knowledge and has already been in debates for his gubernatorial and Senate campaigns.
+He would very likely handle himself just fine in a debate with Indiana Gov. Mike Pence, Donald Trump's running mate.
+And though he is a senator, he doesn't talk with in the dreaded "Senate-ese," in which candidates get lost in the jargon and minutiae of legislative talk that doesn't translate to real people.